CheesyPudding/Jasper-Test-Docs/docs/index-test.md

 * If an invitation email is not found user can manually create a Trello account at [https://trello.com/signup]: https://trello.com/signup
 * If the problem persists refer to Problems with email confirmation and password reset emails section of the troubleshoot.

-## Problems with email confirmation and password reset emails
+## Problems with email confirmation and password reset

 * First check your SPAM
 * Refer to the email form below and consider adding the header and domain to your address book or have your network administrator allow them.